PepeuFBV/lista-de-compras-backend/README.md

 # Lista de Compras Backend

+> [!WARNING]
+> The current web deploymeny may be slow due to render's inactivity policy

-This is the backend for the "Lista de Compras" application, which manages a shopping list.
+This is the backend for the "Lista de Compras Web" and "Lista de Compras Mobile" application, which manages a simple shopping list.
 It is built using Node.js, Express, and MongoDB.

 ## Features